-Now I know some of you are saying – “Seriously why would you want to stay in a hostel, ewwww” and don’t get me wrong, this is a very valid reaction to have.
-Hostels can be over crowded, noisy, dirty, unsafe and uncomfortable….
+Now, I know some of you are saying – “Seriously why would you want to stay in a hostel, ewwww” and don’t get me wrong, this is a very valid reaction to have.
+Hostels can be overcrowded, noisy, dirty, unsafe and uncomfortable….
 But then so are some hotels.
 There is a huge difference between a bad hotel and a good hostel – but if you find a GREAT hostel then there are some massive plusses to staying there.

 - It’s cheap – as I am yet to win the lotto this is a huge plus

 - If you are travelling alone – it’s a great place to meet people due to the room sharing and communal areas

 - Local Information – Those who work in hostels are usually backpackers themselves and so have gathered a wealth of information on what they think would be useful – they usually let you pick their brains for the price of a beer!

-- Location – there are always great hostels in the location you really want to stay at, usually two streets over from the 5 star hotel where as the budget hotel is generally about three bus rides away.
+- Location – there are always great hostels in the location you really want to stay at, usually two streets over from the 5-star hotel whereas the budget hotel is generally about three bus rides away.

 There is an art to choosing the right hostel, though it’s something that is learned from experience rather than a blog.
 Once you have stayed in a few you learn how to spot them and steer clear!

-In Vang Vieng we stayed in a tree house style hostel called SpicyLaos.
+In Vang Vieng, I stayed in a tree house style hostel called SpicyLaos.
 Those we had met on the South East Asia circuit recommended it as a great place to get the full tubing experience… we stayed two nights there before we grabbed our stuff and splashed out on a hotel room.
-It wasn’t the bugs, or the fact that your pack was sitting in the dust if you couldn’t lug it up to your bunk.
+It wasn’t the bugs or the fact that your pack was sitting in the dust so you couldn’t lug it up to your bunk.
 Or even the makeshift bathrooms that reminded me of an old-fashioned Australian outhouse.
 We didn’t feel safe.
 Vang Vieng hadn’t quite reached the infamy that it now has when I was there – but it wasn’t far off.
-After a few red bull buckets you wanted a place where you could feel safe and secure – not have random people walking through at all hours in all states.
+After a few red bull buckets, you wanted a place where you could feel safe and secure – not have random people walking through at all hours in all states.

-Local Information – Generally those who run hostels are a travellers dream.
+Generally, those who run hostels are a travellers dream.
 They are friendly, happy and fountains of knowledge.
 Whether you are looking for the best pancakes in Dubrovnik (thanks Hostel Villa Angelina) or want an authentic Vietnamese imperial feast (cheers Hue Sport 2) having someone point out the way or give you that insiders tip can change a trip.